Concordium/concordium-network-dashboard/README.md

 See the `script` section of `package.json` for all targets as well as their definitions.

+### Configuration

+The client app may be built in production or development mode (based on the `NODE_ENV` environment variable).
+In production mode (which includes staging), the collector/middleware backends are assumed to reside on the same domain as the dashboard itself.
+In development mode, the target backend (local, staging, or production) may be set by changing the value of `devTarget` in `src/client/elm/Config.elm`.

-### Data collection
+### Architecture

-The dashboard collects data from two different backend services:
+The dashboard collects data from two different backend services (see [dependencies](#dependencies)):

 - Collector Backend: All current state (participating nodes and their stats, including their best block etc.).
   This is polled periodically.